aws-samples/aws-stm32-ml-at-edge-accelerator/README.md

 And follow below steps:

-1. connect to device using `screen /dev/tty.usbmodem<REPLACE_WITH_CORRECT_NUMBER> 115200`
+1. Connect to device using `screen /dev/tty.usb* 115200`,
+1. Connect to device using `screen <Serial_Port_Filename> 115200`, you need to find and replace the correct serial port file name e.g. `/dev/tty.usbmodem1203`, approach will be different for each platform, but you could try `ls /dev/tty.usb*`
-1. run this command `pki import key ota_signer_pub`
+1. Run this command `pki import key ota_signer_pub`
-1. paste the public key you copied. you should a confirmation of key being registered
+1. Paste the public key you copied. you should see a confirmation of key being registered, if not please make sure you followed and formatted the line breaks correctly as mentioned earlier

 ## Flashing the device